 The Center for Innovation and Entrepreneurship is a product of collaboration between student entrepreneurs, college faculty and administration.
 Students come from a variety of grades, majors and interests.
 These students are the driving force behind the center’s operations.
-There are currently 10 student leaders and 14 student facilitators working everyday to foster entrepreneurship on the 5C’s.
-Applications for facilitator positions are released in the fall but any student interested in helping should contact the center right away.
-Below are bios covering the background and interests of the CIE team.
+The CIE leadership team works everyday to foster entrepreneurship at the 5C’s.
+Below are bios covering the background and interests of the CIE leadership team.

 Director of the Center for Innovation & Entrepreneurship